Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Introduction

-Many previous studies focus on privacy policies for websites~\cite{levy2005improving, ACL_2016, amos2021privacy, nokhbeh2021large, windl2022automating}, for mobile apps~\cite{TSE_2018, PETS_2019, liu2021have, USENIX_2022_GEODIFF}, and some literature mixes up~\cite{JURIX_2020, EASE_2020}.
-However, we have observed an important difference between privacy policies for websites and mobile apps, which is that mobile apps highly depend on device permissions to function normally.
-Generally, we find that users are more vigilant when directly providing personal information to either websites or mobile apps, but underestimate the impact brought by one-time permission requests, which means that once a user grants the request, apps can continuously collect critical personal information without further user approval or consent.
+Numerous previous studies have analysed privacy policies \cite{levy2005improving, ACL_2016, amos2021privacy, nokhbeh2021large, windl2022automating, TSE_2018, PETS_2019, liu2021have, USENIX_2022_GEODIFF, JURIX_2020, EASE_2020} from various perspectives.
+However, the majority of existing compliance analyses in relation to privacy regulations lack fine-grained scrutiny of specific clauses and requirements.
+APPGs often claim the generated policies are compliant with privacy regulations.
+A more nuanced analysis that hones in on the specific requirements stipulated by privacy regulations is important for a deeper understanding of APPGs' quality.
+Other issues relate to mobile apps' dependence on device permissions, for instance, \textit{LOCATION} and \textit{CAMERA}, to function normally.
+Generally, we find users are more vigilant when directly providing personal information, but underestimate the impact brought by device permission requests, which when granted by a user allow apps to continuously collect critical personal information without further user approval or consent.
 Therefore, it is significant to examine whether developers correctly display the needed device permissions in the generated privacy policies with APPGs for mobile apps.

-Above all, to evaluate current APPGs and their use, we investigate the following research questions:
+To evaluate current APPGs and their use, we investigate the following research questions:

-\textbf{RQ1:} What are APPGs for mobile apps and what are the differences between them?
+\textbf{RQ1:} What APPGs exist for mobile apps?
+What are the differences between them?
 (Section~\ref{sec_APPG})

 \textbf{RQ2:} How many mobile apps' privacy policies could be generated by APPGs?
-Which APPGs could be more popular?
-(Section~\ref{sec_analysis_market}) and
+Why are some APPGs more popular?
+(Section~\ref{sec_market})

-\textbf{RQ3:} To what extent can developers correctly use APPGs to display the needed device permissions in the generated privacy policy?
-(Section~\ref{sec_analysis_permissions})

-An overview of our methodology is shown in Fig.~\ref{fig_pipeline}.
-We first collected a large-scale dataset of privacy policies for mobile apps.
-Based on a random sample of apps from the Google Play Store, we found that 15.7\% of apps do not provide a privacy policy link.
-We then successfully downloaded 46,472 privacy policies (Crawled Privacy Policy Collection) and found that 22.3\% of them are low quality privacy policies.
-Moreover, 20.5\% of these privacy policies fail to provide a privacy policy in English, the first language in the target market.
-Then we collected an initial set of APPGs by Google search.
-After removing duplicates and filtering out irrelevant results, we successfully identified 10 APPGs for mobile apps as our research objects.
-We conducted an assessment of these 10 APPGs on multiple dimensions, especially the recognition of the extent of data use and the readability of the generated privacy policies.